syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ## Text Markup Annotation

-You can highlight the Markup Text using [PdfTextMarkupAnnotationType](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotationType.html) enum of the [TextMarkupAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotation.html) class.
-The following code example explains this.
+You can highlight the Markup Text using the [PdfTextMarkupAnnotationType](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotationType.html) enum of the [TextMarkupAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotation.html) class.
+This is explained in the following code example.

 {% tabs %}